Regd.No.: 126198/071/072

 What Is Included ?

-• Tourist star hotel in Kathmandu and tea houses \lodge during the trek.
+• Tourist-star hotel in Kathmandu and tea houses \ lodges during the trek.

 • Breakfast in Kathmandu.

-• All meals during trek.
+• All meals during the trek.
 (BREAKFAST, LUNCH and DINNER)

-• Domestic flights (lukla –ktm) and airport departure taxes (allowed to carry a maximum of 15 Kg Luggage) altogether including both back pack and day bag.
+• Domestic flights (Lukla –Kathmandu) and airport departure taxes (allowed to carry a maximum of 15 Kg Luggage) altogether including both backpack and day bag.

 • All our government taxes. vat, tourist service charges.

-• An experienced, knowledgeable, helpful, friendly and English-speaking Trekking guide.
-Food, drinks. accommodationinsurance, salary,equipments, transportation and medicine all stuff.
+• An experienced, knowledgeable, helpful, friendly, and English-speaking Trekking guide.
+Food, drinks. accommodation insurance, salary, pieces of equipment, transportation, and medicine all stuff.

 • Down jacket and sleeping bag by team Himalaya (which need to be returned after the trek)